 Imagine this scenario: you get home from your photo shoot – whether it is a commercial shoot, location portrait, wedding, or anything else, and you copy all the photos to your computer’s hard drive.
 That night, there is a fire in your house and you lose all your photos, every single photo that you have on your hard disc(s) at home.
 Or if there’s no fire, let’s say that the next morning you leave your house for your next shoot and while you’re away, your house gets burgled.

 I know, not very likely, but it’s possible.

 Let’s assume that you don’t have a fire or burglary – at least not the next day after your shoot.
 Are you OK then, if you only have one copy of your client photos on your hard disk?
 I’m afraid you’re not.
 Computer hardware doesn’t last for ever.
 Hard disks fail.
 It’s a fact of life.
 The only question is how soon each one fails.
 That’s why you cannot rely on one single point of storage for your files.

-I hear about other photographers’ hard disks failing all the time, and I have myself had experiences of external hard disks that have failed within two years after buying them.
+So many times I’ve seen photographers post in various online groups that they have had a hard disc failure and what can they do now as they can’t access their files!?
+I have myself had experiences of external hard disks that have failed within two years after buying them.
 One failed so badly that not a single photo was recoverable from that disc.
 One was a Maxtor and one was a Philips.
 Needless to say, I have never bought those brands again.